makma/fingerprintjs.com/content/blog/the-best-npm-browser-fingerprint-packages.md

 ![ClientJS](/img/uploads/fy17ayw.png)

-[ClientJS](https://www.npmjs.com/package/clientjs) is the second most used package in this list behind FingerprintJS.
+[ClientJS](https://www.npmjs.com/package/clientjs) is the second most used package in this list behind Fingerprint.

 ### Ease of use